-Pechenik, J. and Lamb, B. (1994) How to Write About Biology.
+Pechenik, J. and Lamb, B. (1996) How to Write About Biology.
 Prentice Hall; New Ed edition

 Sutherland, W.J.
 (1998).
 Conservation Science and Action.
 Blackwell: Oxford.

-An in depth understanding and knowledge of one particular advanced topic in conservation that relates directly to the programme of study.
+8.1 gain an in depth understanding and knowledge of one particular advanced topic in conservation that relates directly to the programme of study.